tutorStudy Options

 What is the capital city of Australia?

 A capital city is the official location of governmental offices within a state or country.
-The capital is usually, but not always, the largest city.
 Notice the following:

 1. Do you live near the capital?

-2. You can visit the governmental buildings in the capital city.
+2. The President lives in the capital city.

 get crowded